ProGamerGov/captum/captum/optim/README.md

 ### Rendering Modules

-**Images**: A torch.Tensor subclass for image tensors, and mutiple image parameterizations.
+**Images**: A PyTorch tensor subclass for image tensors, and mutiple image parameterizations.

 **Transforms**: The transforms module contains various transforms that are useful for performing transform robustness when rendering.